Vacuum engineering: Technology

-Vacuum engineering uses techniques and equipment that vary greatly depending on the level of vacuum used.
+Vacuum engineering uses techniques and equipment that vary depending on the level of vacuum used.
 Pressure slightly reduced from atmospheric pressure may be used to control airflow in ventilation systems, or in material handling systems.
 Lower-pressure vacuums may be used in vacuum evaporation in processing of food stuffs without excessive heating.
 Higher grades of vacuum are used for degassing, vacuum metallurgy, and in the production of light bulbs and cathode ray tubes.
 So-called "ultrahigh" vacuums are required for certain semiconductor processing; the "hardest" vacuums with the lowest pressure are produced for experiments in physics, where even a few stray atoms of air would interfere with the experiment in progress.

 Apparatus used varies with decreasing pressure.
 Blowers give way to various kinds of reciprocating and rotary pumps.
 For some important applications, a steam ejector can quickly evacuate a large process vessel to a rough vacuum, sufficient for some processes or as a preliminary to more complete pumping processes.
 The invention of the Sprengel pump was a critical step in the development of the incandescent light bulb as it allowed creation of a vacuum that was higher than previously available, which extended the life of the bulbs.
 At higher vacuum levels (lower pressures), diffusion pumps, absorption, cryogenic pumps are used.
 Pumps are more like "compressors" since they gather the rarefied gases in the vacuum vessel and push them into a much higher pressure, smaller volume, exhaust.
 A chain of two or more different kinds of vacuum pumps may be used in a vacuum system, with one "roughing" pump removing most of the mass of air from the system, and the additional stages handling relatively smaller amounts of air at lower and lower pressures.
 In some applications, a chemical element is used to combine with the air remaining in an enclosure after pumping.
 For example, in electronic vacuum tubes, a metallic "getter" was heated by induction to remove the air left after initial pump down and closure of the tubes.
 The "getter" would also slowly remove any gas evolved within the tube during its remaining life, maintaining sufficiently good vacuum.